Greg Austin (American football): Oregon

 In mid-2010, Austin received an offer to join Chip Kelly's coaching staff as a graduate assistant intern for the University of Oregon.
 Known by players and coaches alike as "Coach G", he helped coach the offensive line under the guidance of offensive coordinator Mark Helfrich.
 Although he started as a coaching intern in with Oregon, Austin was later promoted to, and remained, graduate assistant offensive coach the following year.
 When Austin came on board, the 2010 Ducks were 12-0 (8-0 Pac-10) in regular season play and went on to win the Pac-10 Conference title, the first undefeated and untied regular season in the school's 117-year football history.
 They went on to play against Heisman winner Cam Newton and the Auburn Tigers for the 2011 BCS National Championship in the Fiesta Bowl, but narrowly lost by a field goal towards the end of regulation.
 For the next two years, Austin and the Ducks would go on to retain the conference title in 2011, win the 2012 Rose Bowl and 2013 Fiesta Bowl with 12–2 (8–1 Pac-12) and 12–1 (8–1 Pac-12) records, respectively.
 This accumulates a 36-4 record while Austin was with the Ducks.
 During an Oregon News interview, Austin said, "winning the Rose Bowl was one of the funnest moments I ever had on the field."

 Philadelphia Eagles

 Austin left Oregon with Chip Kelly after the 2012 season to join the Philadelphia Eagles.

 Central Florida and Nebraska

 Austin joined new head coach Scott Frost's staff at the University of Central Florida (UCF) in 2016 as offensive line coach.
 When Frost departed after 2017 to become head coach at Nebraska, Austin followed him and took the same role there.
 Austin was one of four offensive assistants dismissed on November 8, 2021, in a major reshuffle of the offensive staff.

 FIU

 On January 2, 2022, it was reported that Austin would be joining Mike MacIntyre's inaugural FIU staff as the run game coordinator and offensive line coach.

 Jacksonville Jaguars

 On February 1, 2023, it was reported the Austin would be returning to the NFL as the offensive assistant coach on Doug Peterson's Jacksonville Jaguars staff.

+On February 22, 2024, Austin was named assistant offensive line coach for the Jaguars.

+Philadelphia Eagles (second stint)

+On February 27, 2025, the Philadelphia Eagles hired Austin to serve as their assistant offensive line coach.